Dr-Risk/MyWork2/docs/sdlc/3_architecture_and_design.md

 - **`/docs/`**: Contains all project documentation, including SDLC files and formal models.

 ### Data Flow Diagram (Authentication with MFA)
-This diagram shows the updated flow for a user login attempt, including the MFA step.
+This diagram shows the updated flow for a user login attempt, including the MFA and forced password change steps.

 ```mermaid
 sequenceDiagram